Introduction

 The common MongoDB connection for all export units, used for accessing source collections.

-- If a target directory is set, a user may choose any target database type and each export unit specifies a relative SQL file path for the export.
+- If a target directory is set, you can choose any target database type and each export unit specifies a relative SQL file path for the export.

 - If a target server is set, the target database type is locked to the server type and each export unit specifies a database name for the export.